agileek/agileek.github.io/_posts/2021-03-18-automatic_google_meet_connection.md

 tags: [software, terminal, systemd]
 ---

-I don't like to be late at meetings, and I relied heavily on my coworkers to warn be about a meeting starting.
+I don't like to be late at meetings, and I relied heavily on my coworkers to warn me about a meeting starting.

 Now, I'm working in a fully remote company, and I can't rely on my coworkers, because they can only message me, and I don't look at slack/emails all day.